-Apart from its scenic beauty and sure elephant sightings, Amboseli National Park has a diverse concentration of wildlife species including giraffes, zebras, wildebeest, leopard, cheetah and hundreds of bird species.
-The local Maasai community, with authentic culture, also live around the park.
+Apart from its scenic beauty and sure elephant sightings, Amboseli National Park has a diverse concentration of wildlife species including giraffes, zebras, wildebeest, leopard, cheetah, and hundreds of bird species.
+The local Maasai community, with authentic culture, also lives around the park.

 Amboseli National Park offers a well-managed game watching experience against the stunning backdrop of Kilimanjaro, the highest mountain in Africa.

 Observation Hill is one of the only places in the park where you can get out and walk.
 The summit provides an ideal view of the whole park especially the swamps and elephants.